 6. Avoid iced beverages.

 Drinking iced or even cold beverages is highly frowned upon in Ayurveda.
 This is because the cold liquid is an antagonist to the digestion, leading to constriction in the GI tract, a weakened digestive fire and toxic accumulation in the gut.
 Drinking any beverages during food should also be avoided, as this waters down the vital enzymes and weakens the overall digestion.
+Since the holidays are a time of needing our digestive fire to be at its best, these common Ayurvedic food rules become even more essential!

 7. Avoid overeating.